lsst-dm/dmtn-057/index.rst

            self.job.measurements.insert(measurement)
        ...

-Note that ``measureDiaSourceFraction`` naturally takes care of the problem of combining measurements from multiple units of work.
+Note that ``measureDiaSourceFraction`` naturally takes care of the problem of combining measurements from multiple units of work by combining the numerator and denominator terms before computing the fraction.

 .. _arch-metadata-examples-dcrgof: